katharsis-project/katharsis-framework/README.md

 Please submit pull-requests for new features and/or bugs.

-The project uses `git flow` development wher `master` branch builds the latest stable release and `develop` contains the latest features getting worked on and soon to be released.
+The project uses `git flow` development where `master` branch builds the latest stable release and `develop` contains the latest features getting worked on and soon to be released.
 Please make pull requests on `develop` branch.

 Git flow tools and detailed description is available at [git flow](https://github.com/nvie/gitflow) .